Most ads fail for a boring reason: people don’t believe you fast enough.

 If you can’t measure it, you’re just “doing stuff,” which is a popular hobby but not a strategy.

-Author comments work because they compress the decision: trust + clarity + next step, right where the user is already looking.
+Author comments work because they compress the decision: trust, clarity, and a next step, right where the user is already looking.

 At high scale, the advantage comes from doing it consistently: correct market, correct language, correct link, and clean thread hygiene.
-That’s the part humans are famously bad at, mostly because humans are not built to do the same thing 500 times a day without mistakes.
+That’s the part humans are famously bad at.

 If your Meta account is already high-volume, treat author comments like infrastructure, not a tactic.